Emergency Savings | Emergency Fund

 The same goes for workout classes: More and more boutique studios and trainers are offering everything from yoga to kickboxing online.
 There are also lots of free workout videos on YouTube, and over 300 routines on Amazon.
 Sadly, that means there’s no excuse to slack off on your exercise routine while you’re home!

-Start saving for an emergency now
+Start building emergency savings now